-- ability; - b) increase mobility options for all users, with particular emphasis on pedestrians, cyclists and transit riders; - c) support increased biodiversity and ecological function; - d) ensure that natural heritage features are protected and enhanced; - e) maximize energy conservation and reduce the production of greenhouse gases and local air pollutants through the use of: - i. energy-efficient street patterns, site orientation, and building layout; - ii. district heating and cooling systems; - iii. on-site renewable energy generation through solar, wind or geothermal heating and cooling; and - iv. measures to increase shading, reduce heat absorption, and heat island effects; - f) require best practice approaches to water conservation and storm water management; and - g) encourage efficient waste and resource management practices. - To achieve sustainable design and development or redevelopment of Markham's communities by addressing: - a) the scale, layout, proximity to a mix of uses, quality of place, and availability of infrastructure, site context and conditions that make sites walkable, bicycle-friendly, and easily served by transit, be a primary consideration to reduce dependence on automobiles; - b) the orientation and alignment of streets, sites and buildings create optimum conditions for the use of passive and active solar energy; - green or white roofs, planting to provide shade, and the use of lightcoloured paving materials with a high level of solar reflectance be encouraged to reduce local heat-island effects; - d) natural heritage and hydrologic features be protected and enhanced, including the improvement of the urban forest, to increase biodiversity and ecological function; - e) community gardens be encouraged to increase opportunities for local food production; - f) bioswales, rain gardens, green roofs, permeable paving and rainwater harvesting be encouraged to minimize stormwater runoff and increase infiltration and potable/municipal water conservation; - g) community-wide approaches to waste management to reduce, reuse and recycle; and - h) topsoil stripping and soil compaction be minimized to support infiltration and improved growing conditions for street trees and vegetation. - To encourage a culture of energy conservation and promote energy efficient practices within Markham communities by: - requiring the preparation of a Community Energy Plan in support of all secondary plan areas, which will identify development and infrastructure to: - i. minimize the use of electricity, natural gas and gasoline consumption through compact urban design;
+- 6.2.2.1 To support the sustainable development of Markham's communities through the integration of land use, transportation and infrastructure planning, and building and site design to: - a) create compact, complete communities that incorporate a mix of uses and improve accessibility for all users regardless of age and physical ability; - b) increase mobility options for all users, with particular emphasis on pedestrians, cyclists and transit riders; - c) support increased biodiversity and ecological function by ensuring that natural heritage features are protected and enhanced; - d) maximize energy conservation and reduce the production of greenhouse gases and local air pollutants through the use of: - i. energy-efficient street patterns, site orientation, and building layout; - ii. district heating and cooling systems; - iii. on-site renewable energy generation through solar, wind or geothermal heating and cooling; and - iv. measures to increase shading, reduce heat absorption, and heat island effects; - e) require best practice approaches to water conservation and storm water management; and - f) encourage efficient waste and resource management practices. - 6.2.2.2 To develop comprehensive sustainable development guidelines to ensure that as part of design and development or redevelopment of Markham's communities that: - a) the scale, layout, proximity to a mix of uses, quality of place, and availability of infrastructure, site context and conditions that make sites walkable, bicycle-friendly, and easily served by transit, be a primary consideration to reduce dependence on automobiles; - b) the orientation and alignment of streets, sites and buildings create optimum conditions for the use of passive and active solar energy; - c) green or white roofs, planting to provide shade, and the use of lightcoloured paving materials with a high level of solar reflectance be encouraged to reduce local heat-island effects; - d) natural heritage and hydrologic features be protected and enhanced, including the improvement of the urban forest, to increase biodiversity and ecological function; - e) community gardens be encouraged to increase opportunities for local food production; - bioswales, rain gardens, green roofs, permeable paving and rainwater harvesting be encouraged to minimize stormwater runoff and increase infiltration and potable/municipal water conservation; - g) community-wide approaches to waste management to reduce, reuse and recycle; and and recycle; and